fanghaolei/fanghaolei.github.io/s3-method-organize-projects.md

             project_name = project_name,

             # Note that you can wrap all project
             # specific params into an options list
             # and unpack it later in the S3 methods.
         	options = options
         ),

         # simply use project_name as the class, you can
         # also assign additonal parent classes to set
         # up an inheritance structure.
-This is particularly
+This is
-        # helper if you have layers of projects that
+        # particularly helpful if you have layers of
-        # all follow one generic procedure.
+        # projects that all follow one generic procedure.
         # E.g., class = c(project_name, "my_project")
         class = project_name
     )